What is an error check?

 Many people refer to bug checks as “the blue screen of death” because of the color of the screen.

-See also What is an embedded database?
+See also What is HTML?

 Sometimes the operating system also provides detailed technical information about the causes of a specific bug check in a memory dump file and can be accessed by the user to identify the problem and fix it.
 A computer user can also try to remedy the cause of a bug check by verifying that all hardware is compatible with the operating system, that the latest drivers for that hardware are installed, and that the BIOS, network cards, and SCSI controller are are up to date. .
 Using a registry debugger or cleaner can also help.